Kaipo McGuire

-Early years
+Early life

 McGuire attended Saint Louis School where he was a four-time letterman, two-time First-team All-state selection, and two-time Receiver of the Year.
 He also helped Saint Louis win three Oahu Prep Bowls.

 He then attended Brigham Young University, where he majored in psychology.
 As a true freshman in 1992, he redshirt.
 In 1993 as a redshirt freshman, he appeared in one game and recorded one reception for 12 yards.
 As a redshirt sophomore in 1994, he appeared in 12 games.
 He recorded 15 receptions for 201 yards and one touchdown.
 In 1995 as a redshirt junior, he appeared in 11 games.
 He recorded 24 receptions for 359 yards and three touchdowns.
 As a redshirt senior in 1996, he appeared in 14 games.
 He recorded 42 receptions for 658 yards and five touchdowns.